Davido-star/Sentinel-1Data-Access-and-ZonalStatistics-in-R/README.md

 •	A copy of R Statistical Analysis Software (I use the free [R Studio](https://www.rstudio.com/products/rstudio/)).
 •	ArcGIS Pro or QGIS (Optional for viewing your scene imagery).
 •	Tableau.
 To download R Studio, visit (https://www.rstudio.com/products/rstudio/), download the .zip file, and follow through with the R Studio set up wizard.
-If you would like further explanation or help setting up R, check out this Github blog post by Software Carpentry (https://jennybc.github.io/2014-05-12-ubc/r-setup.html).
+If you would like further explanation or help setting up R, check out this Github blog post by [Software Carpentry](https://jennybc.github.io/2014-05-12-ubc/r-setup.html).

 For a free on-year student license to Tableau, follow this link (https://www.tableau.com/academic/students).
 If you’re not a student – don’t worry about getting Tableau.
 Excel makes good graphs on the cheap!
 I wanted to include Tableau here to help those with access but not the know-how.